Snedashkovsky/cybergift/README.md

 ## Attracting Astronauts

-Bostrom is built using cosmos-sdk so attracting cosmonauts is essential for the project health and interchain expansion.
+Bostrom is built using Cosmos-sdk, so attracting Cosmonauts is essential for the project health and interchain expansion.
 The most crowded and useful chains are Cosmos Hub, Osmosis and Terra.
-We followed the same paretto principle while filtering agents with insignificant holdings.
+We followed the same Pareto Principle while filtering agents with insignificant holdings.

 <table style="text-align: left">
     <thead style="text-align: center">